google-marketing-solutions/advanced-bidding-manager/README.md

  3. Use the **Load Targets** option to fetch all your current bidding targets in the "Targets" sheet.

- 4. Update the new ROAS/CPA target column on the spreadsheet.
+ 4. Update the **New target** column on the spreadsheet.
 This is the only field that can be changed.

  5. Use the **Update Targets** option to push your new bidding targets to Google Ads.